 Furthermore, misuse or overuse of antibiotics has exacerbated this problem in populations across the world.

-Given how serious the situation has become, the World Health Organization (WHO) have even published a priority list of antibiotic-resistant bacteria against which scientists need to come up with effective drugs.
+Given how serious the situation has become, the World Health Organization (WHO) have even published a

 Now, a new phase II randomized trial is bringing us one step closer to eradicating this global crisis.
 The trial was led by researchers from Shionogi Inc, a pharmaceutical company headquartered in Osaka, Japan.